 The house of Guevara or the Columns, as it is also known, is the most significant building in the entire civil baroque of the city.
 Construction ordered by Don Juan de Guevara was completed in 1705.

-The façade consists in two sections.
-The lower one has Solomonic columns, countless decorations with plant motifs, fruits and satyrs.
-The second section presents the heraldic representation of the family and, at the top, the coat of arms of the Order of Santiago.
+The facade is of two bodies, the lower part has Solomonic columns, abundant decoration with vegetal motifs, fruits and satyrs.
+The second body shows the representation of the heraldry of the family and, at the top, the shield of the Order of Santiago.

-The patio is formed by arches standing on marble columns decorated with plant motifs, little heads of children, coats and trompe-l¿oeils.
+The patio is formed by arches on marble columns decorated with plant motifs, children's heads and shields.

 The building is publicly owned and is still in the process of being restored after the 2011 earthquakes.